What are some healthy foods for kids?

 Unfortunately rose hip can't be bought just anywhere.
-But it is quite easy to find rose hip tea though.
-I drink the tea quite often.
-Benji does too.
+But it is quite easy to find rose hip powder in health food stores, or the tea.
+I drink the tea quite often. my child does too.

 The wild rose hip fruit grows in gardens and forests of the northern parts of the world, but honestly they don't taste very good...
-But hey, many healthy foods don't taste that great :)
+But hey, many healthy foods are a bit sour.

-When you sign up for my newsletter, you get a healthy foods for kids list as a gift.
-The food on it is very nutritious.
+When you sign up for my newsletter, you get my healthy foods for kids list as a gift.
+The food items listed on there is very nutritious.
 You can sign up here if you like, and the list will come straight to your inbox.

 Some foods definitely don't make it on to the healthy foods for kids list.
-Some are obvious ones, like hot dogs or soda and the rest of the junk.
+For example the obvious ones, like hot dogs or soda and the rest of the junk.
 But now we have a new one that has been proven to be unhealthy, and that is pizza!
 I just saw this today:

 The flour a regular pizza is made of is of course not whole grain and also not organic.

 But you could always make your own pizza at home with organic ingredients or even make a raw food pizza, and then it could be turned into a healthy meal.